marco-carrillo/Homework5-Portfolio/README.md

 ﻿# Purpose of the application

 This application allows users to plan a full week of their calendars.
-The user can select any day of the week that they want to work with.
-Users can see all of the days from Sunday through Saturdaycan see any day of this week (from Sunday through Saturday) of the current week.
+The user can select any day of the week that they want to work with, and add description of what activities will be performed at each hour from 9AM through 5PM.

 ## Functionality